whh07141/whh07141.github.io/_pages/about.md

 - *2024.05*: **first** place in IERP Challenge.

 # 📖 Educations
-- *2020.09 - 2023.06*, master, the Key Laboratory of Media Audio and Video of the Ministry of Education, Communication University of China.
+- *2020.09 - 2023.06*, Master, the Key Laboratory of Media Audio and Video of the Ministry of Education, Communication University of China.
 - *2016.09 - 2020.06*, Undergraduate, Beijing Institute Of Graphic Communication.

 # 💬 Invited Talks